GrailFinder/gf-lt/README.md

 - export whole chat into a json file; +
 - directory with sys prompts (charcards png & json); +
 - colourschemes, colours or markdown of quotes and styles; (partially done) +
+- source file name to group by rag vectors; +
 - change temp, min-p and other params from tui;
 - fullscreen textarea option (bothersome to implement);
 - consider adding use /completion of llamacpp, since openai endpoint clearly has template|format issues;